 2.1 CCS produces digital textile prints for all areas of interior design on behalf of the respective customer.
-The templates are either provided by the customer himself or taken from the CCS picture archive.
+The templates are either provided by the customer themself or taken from the CCS image catalogue.

-2.2 Basically, CCS only rates all formats specified by the customers as approximate formats, since slight deviations are possible due to the processing of the materials.
+2.2 As a matter of principle, all formats specified by the customer are evaluated by CCS only as approximate formats, since minor deviations are possible due to the processing of the materials.
 We are only obliged to comply with the exact format if the customer requests an exact format and this is requested in writing by the customer when the order is placed and confirmed by us in writing.

-2.3 Any color information provided by the customer for the reproduction of the templates shall be regarded as an approximate color information, unless it is agreed as binding between the customer and us in writing.
+2.3 Any color specifications provided by the customer for the reproduction of the originals will be considered as approximate color specifications unless they are agreed upon in writing as binding between the customer and us.
 Color, brightness or contrasts are adjusted by CCS from an aesthetic point of view.

 3. Conclusion of contract

-3.1 The offers on the CCS website represent a non-binding invitation to order goods from CCS by the customer.
+3.1 The offers on the CCS website represent a non-binding invitation for the customer to order goods from CCS.

-3.2 The customer orders the respective goods using the technical possibilities of the website and thus makes a legally binding offer, whereby there is no obligation on the part of CCS to accept the customer’s offer.
-A confirmation of receipt does not constitute an acceptance.
+3.2 The customer orders the respective goods using the technical possibilities of the website and thus submits a legally binding offer, whereby there is no obligation on the part of CCS to accept the customer’s offer.
+A confirmation of receipt does not constitute an acceptance on the part of CCS.
 Insofar as CCS accepts the customer’s offer, this acceptance is expressly declared by CCS within 7 days at the latest or by sending the shipping confirmation of the goods and is otherwise considered rejected.

-4.1 The CCS list prices valid on the day the order is placed shall apply, unless another price has been expressly agreed in writing.
+4.1 The CCS list prices valid on the day the order is placed apply unless another price has been expressly agreed to in writing.
 The delivered quantities plus the samples produced by CCS are calculated.

-4.2 If the customer requests a change in the agreed services after placing the order, additional costs will regularly arise here that the customer has to bear.
-In this case, the customer will be informed of the amount of these additional costs before the changes are carried out.
+4.2 If the customer requests a change to the agreed services after placing the order, additional costs will typically arise, which the customer will bear.
+In this case, the customer will be informed of the amount of these additional costs before the changes are implemented.